ShernOc/java_add/README.md

-# Javascript basic math

-The code uses the basic javascript functions to do basic math.

-# Basic Math
-Functions (+,-,*,/) two numbers

-# Math + Assignment (increament/decreament)
+# JAVASCRIPT STUDY NOTES:

+This are javascript notes and exercises.

+The files include:
+demo file: notes
+while-loop file: excercises
+image: javascript array methods index.js : more exercises todo.js: a to do project.